arexbold/TripleBondChallenge/README.md

 - Pickup is banned in a challenge like this so it will no longer randomize on Pokemon.

 ### Banned Moves
-- Rest, Spore, and Pain Split.
+- Rest, Spore, Beat Up, and Pain Split.

 ### Setup Moves/Items restrictions
 - You are allowed to use any 1 stage Setup Move twice per battle.
 Ex: Growl, Meditate, Harden